gmh14/tssplat/README.md

 # TetSphere Splatting: Representing High-Quality Geometry with Lagrangian Volumetric Meshes
-This repository contains the implementation code for paper [TetSphere Splatting: Representing High-Quality Geometry with Lagrangian Volumetric Meshes](https://arxiv.org/pdf/2405.20283).
+This repository contains the implementation code for the paper [TetSphere Splatting: Representing High-Quality Geometry with Lagrangian Volumetric Meshes](https://arxiv.org/pdf/2405.20283).

 In this work, we introduce *TetSphere splatting*, an explicit, Lagrangian representation for reconstructing 3D shapes with high-quality geometry, which employs tetrahedral meshes as the geometric primitives.
 This approach directly yields superior mesh quality without relying on neural networks or post-processing.
-It deforms multiple initial tetrahedral spheres to accurately reconstruct the 3D shape through a combination of differentiable rendering and geometric energy optimization, resulting in significant computational efficiency.
+It deforms multiple initial tetrahedral spheres to accurately reconstruct the 3D shape by combining differentiable rendering and geometric energy optimization, resulting in significant computational efficiency.

 ![overview](assets/teaser.png)
 (a) Eulerian vs. Lagrangian geometry representations: DMTet employs a deformable tetrahedral grid, assigning signed distance values at vertices, whereas TetSphere splatting reconstructs 3D shapes by directly deforming tet-spheres, enhancing computational and memory efficiency.
 TetSphere splatting supports a range of applications, including (b) single-view 3D reconstruction from Google Scanned Objects dataset, (c) SDS-based image-to-3D generation, and (d) text-to-3D generation.